skellis46/slipbox/pressure, stress and strain - the body in time.md

 What became clear, even in the earliest days of the pandemic, was that touching others -- making physical contact with others -- was under direct and immediate pressure to change.
 We went from people who touch each other all of the time (in different circumstances, conventions and situations) to a species that avoided touch.
 We avoided touch to protect ourselves and to protect others.
 For some, this was a kind of relief; for others not at all.
 We became out of touch.

-To be _out of touch_ in English of course means to be disconnected or out of date.
-As if we have no remaining touch left.
-"Sorry I'm all out of touch.
+To be _out of touch_ in English means of course to be disconnected or out of date.
+As if we have no remaining touch left: "Sorry I'm all out of touch.
 I have no touch left to give."
 The way in which middle-aged people become out of touch with the culture and language of young people.

-Yet we felt the pressure to stay connected or be in touch.
+Yet during this pandemic we have all felt the pressure to stay connected or be in touch.
 We experienced -- and likely still experience -- zoom fatigue.
 A kind of hyper-connectivity made possible by 21st century technologies.
 We were desperate to stay in touch while knowing deep down in our zoom-fatigued bodies that we also remained profoundly out of touch.
 Touch was dangerous.
 Touch was certainly no longer innocent (was it ever?).
 Touch led to virality.

 As the human species worked hard to be physically out of touch with each other, I started (and continue) to feel as if get the sense that this work was out of touch.
 That all this work.
 Disconnected.